alicebraun/pgc.stage1.handbook/docs/2_Leave_one_out/1_Leave-one-out_requests.md

 2. An analysis of how well scores are performing at various thresholds.

 Details for the output format can be found in the “Ricopili polygenic risk score output files” section of the [“Instruction for polygenic risk scoring (PRS) using RICOPILI”](https://docs.google.com/document/d/10jvLvnrPIz9zRKlRfMeW8HsHDxEIbs84yP3Ugjhj31E/edit?tab=t.0) document.

-In brief, the files are orginized like this: <br>